smartemission/smartemission/docs/platform/architecture.rst

 The details of Docker are not discussed here, there are ample sources on the web.
 One of the best, if not the best, introductory books on Docker is `The Docker Book <https://www.dockerbook.com>`_.

+The SE Platform can be completely deployed using either `Docker Compose <https://docs.docker.com/compose/>`_ or using `Docker Kubernetes <https://kubernetes.io/>`_ (K8s, abbreviated).
+The platform hosted via PDOK is using K8s.

 Docker Strategy
 ---------------